Against the stunning Houston Skyline, PCD is interviewed by host Debra Duncan on KHOU-TV's "Great Day Houston." Photo by Great Day Houston staff.

 "Gleaming the Dome"

-Project Manager Emilio Mancuso cleans algae from one of the biodomes at Nemo's Garden, a revolutionary underwater farming experiment in the Ligurian Sea, on the Italian Riviera.
+Marine Biologist Emilio Mancuso cleans algae from one of the biodomes at Nemo's Garden, a revolutionary underwater farming experiment in the Ligurian Sea, on the Italian Riviera.
 Among other considerations, the project seeks to develop opportunities for growing crops in island nations or other locations hostile to terrestrial agriculture.
 Photo by PCD

 "Clown Condo"